marksui/cse15l-lab-reports/lab1.md

 3. Share an example of using the command with a path to a file as an argument.
    ![image](https://github.com/marksui/cse15l-lab-reports/assets/146782343/c60442b9-8905-4dd3-afe7-53c79392c3fd)

 For "cd Hello.class", since it is not a path.
 So the showed error.
+Because we can not cd a file, we only can cd a path.
 For ls, it just showed the list of the files.
 And for "cat Hello.class", it showed the content of the Hello.class.